CreativeDevelopments/CDHandler/README.md

 handler.prefixes.set('guild id', 'new prefix')

-Note: Prefixes are local host, if you have a db make sure to store them in the db and in a loop get all the prefixes and store them in fireHandler.prefixes.set()
+Note: Prefixes are local host, if you have a db make sure to store them in the db and in a loop get all the prefixes and store them in CDHandler.prefixes.set()

 <br>